 "It was not something we could take a risk on," explained Henderson.
 "Which was frustrating for us, but I'm sure frustrating for him."

 Vinal says expungement isn’t his end goal – he simply wishes no one cared.

-“I just want people to view it as the antique, sort of the relic that it is,” Vinal explained, referencing alcohol prohibition.
+“I just want people to view it as the antique, sort of the relic that it is,” Vinal explained.
 “The way people probably in the '40s looked at the records of people that got caught brewing whiskey out in the woods.”

 Under this review, licensing review priority is granted to companies where 51% or more of the employees have had a marijuana-related conviction, and companies can qualify for an 'equity program' that includes fee wavers and additional business training and help if the majority of owners have a marijuana-related conviction either in Massachusetts or in another jurisdiction.

 But Georgia is unlikely to expunge Richard's record anytime soon, and Oregon's OLCC regulations aren't under review.
 So for the time being, Richard - now a father, and newly off probation - will continue life as normal.
 And he recognizes how lucky he is that 'normal' includes a job, a home and a family.

 "I'm very lucky that I had friends and family to support me," he explained.
 "For people that don't have that support system, to get out of prison with a felony on your record and to try to start from scratch is extremely difficult."